 – one week (7 day) work–trial-visits are scheduled (required)

 - October 15 – November 15: Apprentices are accepted.

 - November 15 – Dec.15: Apprentices begin full year.
-(Please note: In keeping with the full experience of real farm life, holidays are spent on the farm.)
+(Please note: In keeping with the full experience of real farm life, holidays (Thanksgiving, Christmas, New Year) are spent on the farm.)